hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/PIE.md

 For `GWorld` changes, see `SetPlayInEditorWorld` and `RestoreEditorWorld`.

 # Starting PIE

+> [!Info] Control if you want to allow PIE or not when requested
+> *Inside `UEditorEngine::StartPlayInEditorSession` the engine is looking for any PlayAuthorizers to know if any plugin wants to abort the PIE session*
+>
+>1.
+Make a type inheriting `IPIEAuthorizer`.
+> 2. Override `RequestPIEPermission`
+> 3. In a module, register with `IModularFeatures::Get().RegisterModularFeature(IPIEAuthorizer::GetModularFeatureName(), YourPIEAuthorizerObject);`
+> 4. And unregister with `IModularFeatures::Get().UnregisterModularFeature(IPIEAuthorizer::GetModularFeatureName(), YourPIEAuthorizerObject);`

 ## 0 - Start
 When pressing play to start a PIE session(s) the editor will set data in `PlaySessionRequest`